spsforks/QB64-Wiki/OUT.md

 > Note: In QB64, the recommended practice is to use the [_BLINK](_BLINK) {ON|OFF} statement.

-*Example 4:* Restoring colors to a bitmap from the Red, Green and Blue [BSAVE](BSAVE)d indexed array of color values.
+Restoring colors to a bitmap from the Red, Green and Blue [BSAVE](BSAVE)d indexed array of color values.

 ```vb